 The Logitech G502 X PLUS has a comfortable ergonomic shape with a thumb rest.
 The location of the 'sniper' button on the thumb rest has been adjusted on this version to be easier to reach.
 You can also remove this button and cover it with a smooth plastic cover that disables the button.
 Or, you can change the button's orientation to make it more comfortable to press.
 As with the previous generation Logitech G502s, this mouse is fairly large and bulky, so if you have smaller hands, you may have trouble using this mouse comfortably.

 Logitech advertises the Logitech G502 X PLUS has a battery life of 130 hours of continuous motion with the RGB lighting off.
 It's a significantly longer battery life than the previous generation Logitech G502 LIGHTSPEED, which only had an advertised battery life of up to 60 hours without RGB lighting.
 However, this mouse only has an advertised battery life of up to 37 hours with the RGB constantly on, which is somewhat shorter than the previous version due to the mouse having substantially more RGB lighting.
 That said, this version also has a feature Logitech calls 'active play detection,' which automatically turns the RGB lighting off when you have your hand on the mouse, conserving battery power.
+If you're interested in a mouse with a similar shape and added Bluetooth support, check out the Razer Basilisk V3 X HyperSpeed.

 The Logitech G502 X PLUS has a very good but generic rubber cable.
 It's fairly thin and lightweight, but it doesn't retain any kinks from its packaging like the cable on the Logitech G502 X. That said, it does tend to curl up.